Masterpiece Story: Sonho Tropical by Beatriz Milhazes

 Sonho Tropical is a visual feast of abstract art infused with the passion for a Brazilian landscape.
 Beatriz Milhazes fuses European modernity with...

 James W Singer 13 March 2023

-Paris Street; Rainy Day is probably the best known work of French artist Gustave Caillebotte (1848–1894).
-We see here a number of individuals strolling across the Place de Dublin, then known as the Carrefour de Moscou, at an intersection to the east of the Gare Saint-Lazare in north Paris.
-All of these individuals are not interacting with each other: nobody’s talking to anybody, everyone is a wandering atom, a nameless hero of the city universe.
+Paris Street; Rainy Day is probably the most known work of French artist Gustave Caillebotte (1848–1894).
+In this painting, we see a number of people strolling across the Place de Dublin, then known as the Carrefour de Moscou, at an intersection to the east of the Gare Saint Lazare in the north of Paris.
+All of these individuals are not interacting with each other: nobody’s talking to anybody, and everyone is a wandering atom, a nameless hero of the city universe.

-According to art historians, the light indicates that the painting is set on a wintery afternoon.
-We see a couple with an umbrella, they seem rich.
-She wears a hat, veil, diamond earring, demure brown dress, and a very fashionable fur-lined coat.
-He wears a moustache, topcoat, frock coat, top hat, bow tie, starched white shirt, buttoned waistcoat and an open long coat with collar turned up.
-In the background, we see some working class figures: a maid in a doorway, a decorator carrying a ladder, cut-off by an umbrella above him.
+According to art historians, the light indicates that the painting is set on a wintry afternoon.
+We see a couple with an umbrella, they seem to be well off.
+She wears a hat, veil, diamond earrings, a demure brown dress, and a very fashionable fur-lined coat.
+He wears a mustache, topcoat, frock coat, top hat, bow tie, starched white shirt, buttoned waistcoat, and an open long coat with the collar turned up.
+In the background, we see some other figures: a maid in a doorway, and a decorator carrying a ladder, cut off by an umbrella above him.